 Instructions

-- Bring the milk, ½ cup of sugar, lemon and orange peel, and spices (cardamom seeds and star anise) to a slow simmer.
+- Bring the milk, ½ cup (100g) of sugar, lemon and orange peel, cardamom seeds, and star anise to a slow simmer and cook for 15 minutes.
+Remove from the heat.

 - Beat the eggs in a shallow bowl and dip the bread slices in the egg mixture.
 In the meantime, heat up about ½ an inch of the olive oil in a deep, heavy pan on medium-high heat.

-- Finally, make the syrup.
-Take the remaining cinnamon and sugar from coating the torrijas and add it to a medium-sized pot.
-Add a bit more sugar to completely cover the bottom of the pot if necessary.
+- Make the syrup.
+Take the remaining cinnamon and sugar from coating the torrijas and pour it into a medium-sized pot.
+Add a bit more sugar to completely cover the bottom of the pot if necessary, then add the warm water and bring it to a boil, stirring occasionally to dissolve the sugar.

 - Refrigerate the torrijas for at least 4 hours, but preferably overnight.